tcmcfall/macOS_Launcher/README.md

 ## 1. Overview

-**macOS Launcher** is a Kodi *Programs* add-on designed to integrate native macOS applications into the Kodi interface while respecting Kodi’s navigation model, artwork system, and favorites mechanism.
+**macOS Launcher** is a Kodi *Programs* add-on designed to integrate native macOS applications into the Kodi interface in a clean and transparent manner.

 Its goals are:

-- Allow browsing and launching of macOS `.app` bundles directly from Kodi
+- Allow browsing and launching of macOS applications directly from Kodi
+- Creation of Kodi Favorites, for inclusion within Kodi menus
 - Seamlessly return Kodi to its prior state after an app exits
 - Provide rich, configurable artwork without altering original app icons
-- Harden Kodi Favorites so accidental deletion outside the add-on does not break functionality
-- Centralize all app launch configuration in one place

-The add-on treats **Kodi as the primary UI**, not as something to be exited or replaced.

 ---

 ## 2. Supported Platforms

 - **macOS only**
-- Tested against modern Kodi releases using Python 3
+- Tested against Kodi Omega (21.3) on macOS Tahoe (26.2) using Python 3
 - Requires standard macOS utilities:

   - `open`